cubewise-code/bedrock-5/README.md

 [Installation Guide](#installation-guide)

 # Deprecated Functions
-Due to certain functions being deprecated in TM1 V12, the following bedrock processes have been deprecated:
+Due to the deprecation of certain functions in TM1 V12, the following Bedrock processes have also been deprecated:
 | Bedrock Process                                   | TM1 Deprecated Function         |
 |---------------------------------------------------|---------------------------------|
 | `}bedrock.cube.data.save`                         | `CubeSaveData`                  |